jennifer-mann/gdi-intro-ios/README.md

 Led by: Jeff O'Leary

 #### Class 1
-Taught by: Elliot Schrock
+Led by: Elliot Schrock
-Introduction of Xcode.
-Further details to come.

 #### Class 2
-Taught by: Vineet Sathyan
+Led by: Vineet Sathyan
-Introduction to programming concepts (loops and constants), Basic UI and delegates.
-Further details to come.

 #### Class 3
-Taught by: Jeff O'Leary
+Led by: Jeff O'Leary
-Navigation Options and Basic AutoLayout.
-Further details to come.

 #### Class 4
-Led by: Jeff, Vineet and Elliot
+Led by: TBD
-Animation and APIs.
-Further details to come.